-a. open zone

-b. peripheral

-vision

-c. separate the

-hazards

-d. zone

-e. target area range

-f. central vision

-g. field of vision
+- a. open zone d. zone b. peripheral e. target area range vision f. central vision c. separate the g. field of vision hazards - ..

 - 1. Explain what it means to develop the art of scanning.
 Why is scanning important? - 2.
 What is the relationship between the IPDE Process, the Zone Control System, and the Smith System?